The Triadic Functionality of Human Conscious Intelligence

 The emotional quotient drives the relationship between the individual and the environment.
 It allows establishing operational goals and managing the operational unified field integrating the objectives of the individual and the possibilities of the environment.

 The intellectual quotient allows apprehending the relations among the elements of reality that can be recognized based on existing knowledge.
-The IQ allows defining the systemic structure of reality when the boundaries are closed and allows defining univocal cause-effect relations.
+The IQ allows defining the systemic structure of reality when the boundaries are closed and allows the defining univocal cause-effect relations.

 Action beyond boundaries necessarily produces conflicts that generate frustrations.
 The overcoming of frustrations defines the speed of resilience that is necessary to react on time to the actions or reactions of the environment.
 This timing defines the success of the actions driven by the EQ and materialized by the IQ.